skamansam/skamansam.github.io/src/routes/demo.md

 \```
 ```

-# ❌ Return to Top w/Sound
+# ❌ Return to Top with Optional Sound

 Adding a button to return to the top of the page.
 Optionally plays a sound.
 The `nosound` attribute
 is ideally set via a switch somewhere on the page.